Want to learn about takt time?

 - Comments: give feedback on tasks and convert comments into actionable tasks

-- Gantt View: plan and schedule a project timeline
+- Gantt View: plan and schedule a production

 - Timeline View: set up a project or product roadmap

 - Workload View: visualize the capacity of each team member, and identify who can handle access an excess capacity